 - North Straub Park (300 Bayshore Drive NE)

 - Vinoy Park (701 Bayshore Drive NE)

 - North Shore Park (9th Avenue NE and North Shore Drive NE)

 - Gizella Kopsick Arboretum (901 North Shore Drive)

 - Flora Wylie Park (13th Avenue NE and North Shore Drive NE)

 - Coffee Pot Bayou Park (3200 1st Street NE)

 - Rio Vista Park (1st Street and 79th Avenue NE)

-Parking lots can be found in many of the parks adjascent to the trail, including Demens Landing Park, just east of the trail's southern endpoint, and Flora Wylie Park.
+For those driving, parking lots can be found in many of the parks adjacent to the trail, including Demens Landing Park, just east of the trail's southern endpoint, and Flora Wylie Park.
 View the TrailLink map for all options and detailed directions.